- When Rain and Galen come home, covered in mud, from the construction site, what does Mama call them?

 Many of the best stories published—including one of my all-time favorites, BRIDGE TO TERABITHIA by Katherine Paterson (HarperCollins, 1977)—lead up to the death of a character.
 One of the best things about this format is that it offers readers a chance to really get to know the character, to care and grieve.
 Usually, these novels end shortly after the death, usually with some sign of hope or healing for the protagonist who is left behind.
 I love these stories, but in RAIN IS NOT MY INDIAN NAME, I wanted to explore what happens next.
 But let me back up to the day this story first began.

-After crossing the finish line, one of the boys on the team suffered heart failure and died shortly after.
+After crossing the finish line, one of the boys on the team suffered heart failure and died shortly afterward.
 The boy was a year older than me, and I hardly knew him at all.
 But I found myself haunted by that memory.

-For me, the loss of my grandfather was the hardest, not because I didn’t love the other two, but because Grampa Smith had always been such a large part of my daily life.
+During the course of writing this novel, my grandfather and uncle as well as my father’s best friend were diagnosed with cancer.
+All three have since passed away.
+For me, the loss of my grandfather was the hardest, not because I didn’t love the other two, but because Grampa had always been such a large part of my daily life.
 He was probably the only person whose love I never once doubted at all.
 The fact that his death happened after a long and productive life didn’t lessen the blow.
-Losing someone you love, losing them with such finality, is hard and horrible—no matter the circumstances.
-It’s an experience none of us miss.
-It builds who we are after it almost destroys us.
+Losing someone you love is hard no matter the circumstances.

+But the heart of RAIN IS NOT MY INDIAN NAME isn’t about death.
+It’s about healing.
 After the first two chapters, the story picks up in a third titled Six Months Later.
 Essentially, Galen’s sudden death reconnects Rain to her grief over the loss of Mama.
-The challenge from a writing standpoint is that even though the story begins six months after Galen’s death and several years after Mama’s, both of these characters still play a role in Rain’s story.
+The challenge from a writing standpoint was that even though the story began six months after Galen’s death and several years after Mama’s, both of these characters still played a role in Rain’s story.
 Their voices need to be heard, and Rain needs to process her past with each of them.